-SUBJECT POLICY NO EFFECTIVE DATE PAGE FUNDING OF COMMUNITY BENEFIT GRANTS 88 October 18, 2016 1 of 4
+SUBJECT FUNDING OF COMMUNITY BENEFIT GRANTS

+POLICY NO 88

 BACKGROUND

 The Community Benefit Grant Program provides an excellent opportunity for the City of Sebastopol to support critical neighborhood projects and helps fulfill the community's vision.
 It has been the practice of the City Council to consider the contribution funding of community-based programs conducted by non-profit 501 (3) (c) organizations that actively enhance the quality of life for Sebastopol residents.